TaitoUnited/taito-cli/docs/docs/05-configuration.md

 ### Secret management

 Plugins require secrets to perform some of the operations.
-Secrets are configured in `taito-config.sh` using the `taito_secrets` variable and secret values can be managed with the `taito env apply:ENV` and `taito env rotate:ENV` commands.
+Secrets are configured in `taito-config.sh` using the `taito_secrets` variable and secret values can be managed with the `taito env apply:ENV` and `taito secret rotate:ENV` commands.
 See [taito-config.sh](https://github.com/TaitoUnited/full-stack-template/blob/master/taito-config.sh) of full-stack-template for examples.

 Secret naming convention is **name.property[/namespace]:method**.
 You should avoid undescores in secret names as they are not valid in Kubernetes.
 For example: